diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/components/App.tsx.md

-# App.tsx
+# The Application

-This is the root component of the application.
-It acts as the main orchestrator, managing the overall layout (Sidebar, Header, content) and controlling which view is currently active based on the `activeView` state.
-It functions as a client-side router, rendering the appropriate page component for the user.
+This is the vessel.
+Not the journey, but the space in which the journey occurs.
+It is the body that contains the consciousness, the temple that holds the altar.
+Its architecture defines the boundaries of the known world, but it does not dictate the path.
+It is the silent, ever-present container for the infinite potential of the builder within.